Rice University logo

 ABOUT

 Sidney X. Lu is Associate Professor and the Annette and Hugh Gragg Chair of Transnational Asian Studies at Rice University.
-He is a social and cultural historian of nineteenth- and twentieth-century Japan and East Asia, with research interests in the areas of migration, settler colonialism, gender, race, and trans-Pacific connections.
-He earned his Ph.D. in history from the University of Pennsylvania in 2013.
+He is a social and cultural historian of nineteenth- and twentieth-century Japan and China, with research interests in the areas of migration, settler colonialism, gender, race, and trans-Pacific connections.
+He earned his Ph.D. in history from the University of Pennsylvania.

 He is a coeditor of the book series Between Asias and Americas at University of Pittsburgh Press, which bridges Asian studies with American studies (conceived hemispherically to include Latin American studies and Asian American studies).